-MEC ENG 292F Advanced Special Topics in Fluids 1 - 4 Units Terms offered: Not yet offered This 292 series covers current topics of research interest in fluids.
+Advanced Special Topics in Energy Science and Technology: Read Less [-] MEC ENG 292F Advanced Special Topics in Fluids 1 - 4 Units Terms offered: Prior to 2007 This 292 series covers current topics of research interest in fluids.
 The course content may vary semester to semester.
 Check with the department for current term topics.
-Objectives Outcomes Course Objectives: Varies with course.
+Advanced Special Topics in Fluids: Read More [+] Objectives Outcomes Course Objectives: Varies with course.